npgall/cqengine/README.md

 ## Project Status ##

-  * CQEngine 3.5.0 is the current release as of writing (March 2020), and is in Maven central
+  * CQEngine 3.6.0 is the current release as of writing (January 2021), and is in Maven central
   * A [ReleaseNotes](documentation/ReleaseNotes.md) page has been added to document changes between releases
   * API / JavaDocs are available [here](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/index.html)